Rexbrainz/cub3d/README.md

 <img width="1272" alt="huge" src="https://github.com/user-attachments/assets/af933c34-0807-45dd-976e-313ee4140eb2" />
 its a simple project but we can handle huge maps per the one above, the work was split:

-* I did the parsing part (map handling, errors and textures)
+* @Thopterek did the parsing part (map handling, errors and textures)

-* raycasting we did together but most sources were found by @Rexbrainz
+* raycasting we did together but most sources were found by Rexbrainz

 * it compiles with no problem on Mac, the handling on Linux needs to be tested